LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D2-MoreOperatorsAndExpressions.md

 ---
 title: More about Operators and Expressions
-description: Lecture Notes.
-Learn about math and comparison operators, combined assignment operators and number ranges and the definition of an expression.
+description: Learn about math and comparison operators, combined assignment operators and number ranges and the definition of an expression.
 keywords: increment, decrement, modulo, expression, range
+material: Lecture Notes
+generator: Typora
+author: Brian Bird
 ---

 <h1>More About Operators and Expressions</h1>